STAAR Surgical Company

 AI IconCapital Funding

-• No buyback disclosed in transcript
+• No buyback amount mentioned in transcript

 AI IconStrategy & Ops